xnning/type-driven-develop/notes/views.md

   myReverse' [] | Empty = []
   myReverse' (ys ++ [x]) | (Snoc rec) = x :: myReverse' ys | rec
 ```

+**Modules**

+- Export modifiers, default private:
+    - `private`: meaning that the name is not exported at all.
+    - `export` : meaning that the name and type are exported, but not the definition.
+    - `public export`: meaning that the name, type, and complete definition are exported.